cloudposse/docs/content/reference/stacks.md

 * All stacks should be stored in a `stacks/` folder at the root of your infrastructure repository.
 * Name individual environment stacks following the pattern of `$environment-$stage.yaml`
   * For example, `$environment` might be `ue2` (for `us-east-2`) and `$stage` might be `prod` which would result in `stacks/ue2-prod.yaml`
-* For any **global** resources, such as Account Settings, IAM roles and policies, DNS records, or similar, the `environment` for the stack should be `gbl`.
+* For any **global** resources (as opposed to _regional_ resources), such as Account Settings, IAM roles and policies, DNS zones, or similar, the `environment` for the stack should be `gbl` to connote that it's not tied to any region.
   * For example, to deploy the `iam-delegated-roles` component (where all resources are global and not associated with an AWS region) to your production account, you should utilize a `stacks/gbl-prod.yaml` stack file.

 ## Shared Stack Configuration